-For many people, busy and changing lifestyles have resulted in the family meal becoming less of a priority.
-However, The Benefits of Family Meals means it is really worth taking the time to sit and eat together.
+For many people, busy and changing lifestyles have made the family meal less of a priority.
+However, The Benefits of Family Meals make taking the time to sit and eat together invaluable.

 It is not surprising that family meals are coming under attack.